edina/angular-build/README.md

 ### Proxy API Server

-This was the primary feature I felt was missing, maybe I missed something and this isn't necessary but it is how I am familiar developing, so I forked the repository.
+This was the primary feature I felt was missing, maybe I missed something and this isn't necessary but it is how I develop, so I forked the repository.
 The proxy server provides stubbed API calls to the back-end server.
 The proxy middleware is provided by [http-proxy-middleware](https://www.npmjs.com/package/http-proxy-middleware) and is configured and developed by the application project, not this package.
 I tend to use [express](https://www.npmjs.com/package/express), but that isn't crucial.
 To setup the proxy, add configuration to the **options** object in the project **gulpfile** e.g.